miles0428/conversation_to_speech/readme.md

 ```

-## Key
+## Credential key

-You will also need a google key file to use this tool.
+You will also need a credential key file for Google TTS API.
+Make sure that your key file in your project directory.
 you can see the [before you begin](https://cloud.google.com/text-to-speech/docs/create-audio-text-command-line) document at Google Cloud for detail.